 Climate change is also altering higher trophic levels in other ways (Rodenhouse et al. 2009).
 Moose browsing, and their indirect effects on decomposition and N cycling, become more intense as snow depth declines and more vegetation is exposed above the snow (Christenson et al. 2010, 2014; continuing studies in 2.5.3).
 The abundance of the top predator in streams (spring salamander) is declining from climatic effects on streamflow and stream chemistry (Lowe 2012; continuing studies in 2.4.5).
 Advances in the timing of spring leaf-out pose a particular challenge to Neotropical migrant birds, which are the dominant terrestrial predators in our system.
-For the past 25 years, Black-throated Blue Warblers at HBR have been remarkably adept at timing their nesting relative to the timing of spring, but this flexibility may be approaching its limit because the earliest springs are now approaching the relatively inflexible dates at which birds first arrive at HBR from their wintering grounds (Lany et al. 2015); continuing studies in 2.3.3).
+For the past 25 years, Black-throated Blue Warblers (Setophaga caerulescens) at HBR have been remarkably adept at timing their nesting relative to the timing of spring, but this flexibility may be approaching its limit because the dates at which birds first arrive at HBR from their wintering grounds are relatively inflexible and now similar to the earliest springs (Lany et al. 2015); continuing studies in 2.3.3).

 1.3 Forest Disturbance

-A major focus of the long-term research at HBR has been on disturbance driven by forest harvest and management (Likens 2013).
-The scope of this analysis has expanded as an unprecedented combination of disturbances including intensified harvesting, introduction of exotic insects and diseases, migration of more southerly or valley-dwelling species into the upland forests, and climatic phenomena, e.g., ice storms and “microburst” windstorms have affected, and will likely continue to affect, the site.
+An unprecedented combination of disturbances is buffeting the Northern Forest, including intensified timber harvest, introduction of exotic insects and diseases, migration of more southerly or valley-dwelling species into the upland forests, and climatic phenomena, such as ice storms and “microburst” windstorms.
+Ecosystem responses to these disturbances continues to be a major focus of long-term research at HBR (Likens 2013).